Top Greek islands & Mainland Destinations

-The Acropolis in Athens was a military fortress during the Neolithic period, due to its position which offers a great view of the land and the sea.
+The Acropolis in Athens was a fortress and military base during the Neolithic period, due to its position which offers a great view of the land and the sea.
 During the Mycenaean times, it became a religious center, dedicated to the worship of the goddess Athena.

 It is said that the place was declared a province only to the gods by an oracle, and therefore stopped being inhabited by the people.
 The three temples of major importance, the Parthenon, the Erechteion and the Temple of Nike, were erected during the classical period (450-330 B.C.) on the remains of earlier temples.
 All three of them are dedicated to different aspects of the Goddess Athena.
 The Persians destroyed the Acropolis during the battle of Salamina in 480 B.C.